lammpstutorials/lammpstutorials.github.io/docs/sphinx/source/tutorials/level3/reactive-silicon-dioxide.rst

     Figure: Probability distribution of charge of silicon (positive, blue) and oxygen (negative, orange) atoms during equilibration.

-..  container:: justify

 Using VMD and coloring the atoms by their charges, one can see that the atoms with the extreme-most charges are located at defects in the amorphous structure (here at the positions of the dangling oxygen groups).

 .. figure:: ../figures/level3/reactive-silicon-dioxide/silicon-light.png
     :alt: Amorphous silica colored by charges using VMD